UC Davis spends approximately $48 million on travel and travel-related expenses annually.

 Before a person travels:

-If you spend funds on university business travel, learn best practices for travel-related spending.
+If you will be spending funds on university business travel, learn best practices for travel-related spending.

 > Approve travel expense claim